BoardMeet our leadership

 Beth Good, PhD, APHN-BC, CNS, RN

-Beth Good is a nurse and health program administrator currently in transition from Columbia, Pennsylvania.
-She joined the MHF Board in 2013 and has served as Secretary-Treasurer.
-She was elected President in 2015.
-She currently works as Health Coordinator for Mennonite Central Committee in the area of Public Health including awareness of HIV/AIDS, Sexual and Gender-based Violence, and community health.
+Beth Good is a nurse and health program administrator currently in transition from Columbia, Pennsylvania to eastern Congo.
+Beth joined the MHF Board in 2013 and has served as Secretary-Treasurer, and, in 2015-16, as President of the Board.
+She currently works as Health Coordinator for Mennonite Central Committee (MCC) in the area of Public Health including water & sanitation, HIV/AIDS, sexual and gender-based violence, maternal/child health, and psychosocial trauma healing.
 She and her husband, Clair Good, lived and worked in DR Congo from 1984-1985 and Kenya from 1989 to 2001 doing church planting and community development.
-They currently serve as co-pastors with Vision Columbia where she also established a primary care clinic in the church building to serve uninsured, low income patients.
+Beth and Clair also served as co-pastors with Vision Columbia where she established a primary care clinic in the church building to serve uninsured, low income patients.
 In December 2014, Beth successfully defended her PhD dissertation with a study on conflict-related sexual and gender based violence.
 Starting in October 2016, Beth and Clair will be moving to eastern DR Congo where Beth will continue as Health Coordinator for MCC.
-She and Clair have 4 daughters, 3 sons-in-law, and 4 grandchildren.
+She and Clair have 4 daughters, 4 sons-in-law, and 5+ grandchildren.